Decoupled Alignment for Robust Plug-and-Play Adaptation: Acknowledgments

 \section{Acknowledgments}

-HL is partially supported by NIH R01LM1372201.
-This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.
+The authors thank Zisheng Liang for developing the jailbreak evaluation pipeline with StrongReject metrics.
+The authors also thank the anonymous reviewers and program chairs for their constructive feedback.

+Haozheng Luo is partially supported by the Lambda Researcher Grant and Adobe Fellow.
+This research was supported by the OpenAI Research Access Program, which provided credits for using OpenAI GPT-series models.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.